Marceillo/mindfulness/README.md

 - This section has a form that allows the user to contact the site and provide questions.
 - I originally built  The form using a code institute server which displays the submitted information.
-- It now has an HTML page that appears with a message thanking the user for submitting.
+- It now has an HTML page that appears with a message thanking the user for submitting after pressing the submit button.
+With a link to go back to the contact page.

 ![Contact](assets/gallery/site-contact.png)